 Events taking place in a virtual platform are acquiring a major role in business activities.
-The benefits of these types of online meetings as opposed to face-to-face meetings are very important, and can be summed up as follows:
+The benefits of these types of online meetings as opposed to face-to-face meetings are important.
+The following are just some of the benefits:

-- – Reduction of expenses: both in the organization of the event and in travel.
+- – Save money: lower expenses both in the organization of the event and in travel.

 - – Greater attendance of participants: as it is a virtual event, it can be accessed remotely from any computer or mobile device with an Internet connection.

 - – Reduce carbon footprint: CO2 emissions are significantly lowered with participants attending events from their homes or offices.